 DP requirement: Satisfactory attendance at lectures and tutorials/practicals.
 Class record of at least 35%.

-Assessment: Three class tests count 25%; 10 compulsory tutorials/practicals including a virtual observatory project, an essay and a presentation count 25%.
+Assessment: Two class tests count 25%; 10 compulsory tutorials/practicals including a virtual observatory project, an essay and a presentation count 25%.
 One 2-hour final examination in November counts for 50%; subminimum requirement of 40% for final examination.